 - Next steps: Finding legitimate student loan relief resources

 How common are student loan forgiveness scams?

-There are legitimate resources to help you get relief on your student loan debt — for example, the CARES Act has provided temporary student debt relief for millions of Americans struggling to pay their student loans.
+There are legitimate resources to help you get relief on your student loan debt.
 But the Consumer Financial Protection Bureau is warning people to be on the lookout for scammers, and the Federal Trade Commission has already started cracking down some of these fraudulent companies.

-Learn more about assistance for people struggling with student loan debt as a result of the economic effects COVID-19.
-You can also learn more about other types of student loan debt relief.
+You can learn more about other types of student loan debt relief.

 5 red flags that can help you spot student loan forgiveness scams

 Student loan forgiveness scams take all shapes and forms these days.
 Here are five red flags to watch out for if you aren’t sure whether a student loan forgiveness program is legit.

 - Asks for an upfront fee — Your student loan servicer offers free assistance, so if a student loan debt relief company asks you to pay upfront fees, it’s more than likely a scam.
 Debt relief companies that ask for cash upfront are also breaking the law, so be sure to avoid giving out your bank account information or credit card number over the phone.